westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 ### Zone Append

-The NVMe specifications allow a device controller to execute commands present in the several submission queues available in any order.
-This has implications for the host IO stack, namely, even if the host submits write commands directed at a zone sequentially, the commands may be reordered before they are processed and violate the sequential write requirement, resulting in errors.
-Host software can avoid such error by limiting the number of write commands outstanding per zone to one.
+The NVMe specification allows a device controller to execute commands present in the several submission queues available in any order.
+This has implications for the host IO stack, namely, if the host submits multiple write commands to a zone sequentially, the commands may be reordered by the controller before processing.
+This violates the sequential write requirement resulting in an error.
+Host software can avoid such errors by limiting the number of write commands outstanding per zone to one.
 This can potentially result in poor performance, especially for workloads issuing mostly small write operations.

 To avoid this problem, the ZNS specification introduced the new *Zone Append* command.

-A zone append command is a write operation that specifies the first logical block of a zone as the write position.
-When executing the command, the device controller write the data within the zone indicated, but do so at the current zone write pointer position.
+A zone append command is a write operation that always specifies the first logical block of a zone as the write position.
+When executing the command, the device controller writes the data within the zone indicated, but does so at the current zone write pointer position.
 This change in the write position is automatic and the effective write position for the data is indicated to the host through the command completion information.
-This mechanism allows a host to simultaneously submit several zone append operations and let the device process these in any order.
+This mechanism allows a host to submit more than one zone append operation (writes) and lets the device process them in any order.

 The figure below illustrates the differences between regular write operations and zone append write operations.